netherby/bakewrangler-doc/prefs.rst

      be baked down instead of shown modifiers.
      |br|
 3. **Render Defaults:** Has settings related to the :doc:`Mesh </mesh>` and :doc:`Pass </pass>` nodes, allowing you to configure their defaults.
-The resolutions set here are used when the global setting is overridden or if no global node is enabled in the scene.
-   (Applies only to new nodes)

    * *Objects Always Visible*: Causes Bake Wrangler to ignore the visibility settings of an object in Blender.
 When enabled all objects selected as part of a bake will be made visible.
      |br|
 4. **Output Defaults:** Has settings related to the :doc:`Output Image Path </outputimgpath>` node, allowing you to configure the defaults for newly created nodes.
-Again the resolutions set here only apply when the global setting is overridden or no active global node is found.

    * *Create Paths*: Causes Bake Wrangler to attempt to create the output path if it doesn't exist.

-   * *Save each Pass*: Causes the output to be saved after each bake pass instead of after all contributing passes.
-This will reduce performance in some cases (especially with Alpha being written every time), but will preserve pass data in the event of a later failure or memory shortage.
-Use it if some pass data seems to be getting lost or if you have very long pass bake times so as not to lose progress.
+   * *Auto open bakes*: Will open created images in Blender after a successful bake, if those images aren't already open.
      |br|
 5. **Debug:** Adds more detailed messages to each process and if a bake fails with an error condition a complete process log will be opened in a new